puneet-ekline/ekline-kubernetes-website/content/en/docs/reference/config-api/kube-scheduler-config.v1.md

 a particular extension point are the only ones enabled.
 If an extension point is omitted from the config, then the default set of plugins is used for that extension point.
 Enabled plugins are called in the order specified here, after default plugins.
-If they need to be invoked before default plugins, default plugins must be disabled and re-enabled here in desired order.</p>
+If they need to be invoked before default plugins, default plugins must be turned off and re-enabled here in desired order.</p>

 <table class="table">